-By now, you've probably heard that intermittent fasting is a popular way to lose weight.
+By now, you've probably heard that intermittent fasting (IF) is a popular way to lose weight.
 However, any diet—especially one that involves fasting for extended periods of time—can have varying side effects, which brings up the question: is intermittent fasting safe for everyone?
-We spoke with Patricia Bannan, MS, RDN, and LA-based nutritionist and healthy cooking expert, Cedrina Calder, MD, and registered dietitian Cynthia Sass to find out why some people shouldn't try intermittent fasting (also know as IF) because of varying health reasons.
+We spoke with LA-based nutritionist Patricia Bannan, MS, RDN; healthy cooking expert Cedrina Calder, MD; and registered dietitian Cynthia Sass, MPH, RDN, CSSD to find out which people shouldn't try intermittent fasting because of varying health reasons.

 Receiving adequate sleep each night is crucial for healing and repairing muscles from exercise, supporting brain function, and even maintaining emotional well-being.
 Going to bed hungry can make it challenging for the body to relax and fall asleep, as this causes your brain to be alert, and, as a result, your body feels restless.
 Sass weighs in: "I've had clients struggle with falling asleep or staying asleep if the end of their IF eating window is too early in the day.
 Inadequate sleep carries a number of health risks, and sleep is when your body does a lot of healing and repair work."

 Not to mention that when you haven't eaten in several hours, your blood sugar levels naturally drop, which can cause you to abruptly wake up in the middle of the night, feeling anxious.
 Disruptions during sleep can be harmful to your health, especially when they occur during the most pivotal stage of sleep, known as the rapid eye movement (REM) cycle.
 This stage is important for retaining information that you learned during the day and storing it into memory, and it repeats several times throughout the course of your sleep.
 Of course, not having enough sleep can cause other complications to arise, in addition to not being able to remember things.